 Be strong in the Lord and in the strength of his might.
 Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
 For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
 Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm.
 Stand therefore, having fastened on the belt of truth, and having put on the breastplate of righteousness, and, as shoes for your feet, having put on the readiness given by the gospel of peace.
 In all circumstances take up the shield of faith, with which you can extinguish all the flaming darts of the evil one; and take the helmet of salvation, and the sword of the Spirit, which is the word of God, praying at all times in the Spirit, with all prayer and supplication.
 To that end, keep alert with all perseverance, making supplication for all the saints… Ephesians 6:10-18 ESV (emphasis mine)

 Perhaps we’ve been lulled to sleep by our too-busy, consumer-driven, entertaining lifestyle.
+Or maybe our whatever-feels-good way of living has made us so comfortable we’ve fallen asleep.
 Or maybe when we’re not sleeping because we’re distracted or so over-tired, we’re just dizzy from the whirlwind we’re in.
 Have we lost our spiritual equilibrium?
-Could what we think is a strong commitment to our faith be anemic by other standards?
+Could what we think is a strong commitment to our faith be anemic by others’ standards?

 But God is the same yesterday, today and forever (Hebrews 13:8).
 We are still to love the Lord with all our heart, soul, mind and strength, even if we face persecution.
 We are still to seek the Lord with all our heart (Jeremiah 29:13).
 And the way we do that is through consistent prayer and God’s Word.